Trump gives credence to false, racist Harris conspiracy | Times Leader

 Asked about the matter at the White House, Trump told reporters he had “heard” rumors that Harris, a Black woman and U.S.-born citizen whose parents were immigrants, does not meet the requirement to serve in the White House.
 The president said he considered the rumors “very serious.”

 The conspiracy is false.
-Harris, who was tapped this week by Joe Biden to serve as his running mate on the Democratic ticket, was born in Oakland, California, and is eligible to be president under the constitutional requirements.
+Harris, who was tapped this week by Joe Biden to serve as his running mate on the Democratic ticket, was born in Oakland, California, and is eligible for both the vice presidency and presidency under the constitutional requirements.
 The question is not even considered complex, according to constitution lawyers.

 “Full stop, end of story, period, exclamation point,” said Jessica Levinson, a professor at Loyola Law School.